A Film internship must be completed before graduation

 Journal entries are to be compiled throughout the internship.
 See the FAVS 450 Syllabus (sample) for prompts and deadlines throughout the semester.
 All journals are due via Blackboard.

-Any problems should be reported to Prof. Chesler immediately.
-If you feel that you are not being challenged enough in the internship, please notify the Site Supervisor and Prof. Chesler.
+Any problems should be reported to Professor Chesler immediately.
+If you feel that you are not being challenged enough in the internship, please notify the Site Supervisor and Professor Chesler.
 We will work together to maximize the internship experience.

 Frequently Asked Questions